auminpatel/JavaScript-A-Z-Notes/Notes/17-JSEngine-ChromeV8.md

 Companies use different JS engines and each try to make theirs the best.

 - v8 of Google has Interpreter called *Ignition*, a compiler called *Turbo Fan* and garbage collector called *Orinoco*

+Search About : Mark And Sweep , Inlining , Copy Elision , Inline Caching